 Months of entry

-The Research Masters programme in African Studies at Leiden University bridges the often artificially drawn boundaries between the humanities and the social sciences.
-As a result you can develop in-depth knowledge about different aspects of the African continent and its peoples, at the same time you are not bound by boundary constraints of any of the more traditional disciplines focusing on Africa.
-The programme is unique in the Netherlands.
+The research master in African Studies at Leiden University bridges the often artificially drawn boundaries between the humanities and the social sciences.
+The programme combines disciplines from the humanities, such as history and literary studies, with disciplines from social sciences, in particular: political science; anthropology; and economics.
+As a result you have the opportunity to develop in-depth knowledge about different aspects of the African continent and its peoples, at the same time you are not bound by boundary constraints of any of the more traditional disciplines focusing on Africa.

 Qualification and course duration